Skip to main content

 The Audit Firms Supervision Act of 2006 (as amended) provides the legal authority for the Netherlands Authority for the Financial Markets (AFM) to design and implement an investigations and disciplinary (I&D) system for audit firms.
 Individual auditors on the other hand, as per the Act on Disciplinary Jurisprudence of Accountants of 2008 (as amended), that are in violation of any rules or regulations are subject to the Ministry of Justice’s I&D system.

-Other professional accountants are regulated through their voluntary membership in the Netherlands Association of Registered Controllers (VRC).
-In accordance with its constitution, VRC established an I&D system to monitor and enforce compliance with professional standards, the Code of Ethics, and disciplinary regulations by its members who are management and financial accountants.
+Other professional accountants may be regulated through their voluntary membership in the Netherlands Association of Registered Controllers (VRC).
+In accordance with its constitution, VRC established an I&D system, comprised of an Execute Board, Disciplinary Board, Appeals Board, and an Enforcement & Ethics Committee, to monitor and enforce compliance with professional standards, the Code of Ethics, and disciplinary regulations by its members who are management and financial accountants.
+The VRC confirms that its I&D procedures align with the SMO 6 benchmark.

 Current Status: Adopted